AndrijaS37N/it355-spring-mvc-master/README.md

 <h3>A short personal note:</h3>
 <p>I'm not really interested in the Java Spring Framework, but it helped me understand REST services,
 HTTP requests, web components development, database and security configurations.
 Woo woo!</p>
-<p>This is the landing page with a few other example views.
+<p>This is the landing page with a few more example views.
 Check out more snapshots in the mentioned folder above.</p>
 <p>Home View</p>
 <img src="screen-shots/landing-page.png" alt="Landing Page">
 <p>Example View 1</p>